Eben60/PackageMaker.jl/docs/src/index.md

 Therefore: If you typed a name of some package into the "Packages to add to your project" field - think about going to the package's source page to give it a star.

 ## Changelog

+### Release 1.2.0

+_to be released soon_

+- Added option to create GitHub repository.
+- Disabling some inputs depending on context.
+- Internal refactoring WIP.

 ### Release 1.1.1